Puppet-Finland/puppet-wazuh_agent/README.md

 The drive behind this module was to have one for just the agent side, and keep it lean and mean with a simple and opinionated structure, as well as provide sensible defaults.

-I've re-used some parts of Wazuh's official module here and there.
-All credits therefore go to them.
+I've cherry-picked some code from the official Wazuh module.
+Credits naturally go to them.
 Their module can be found here: [wazuh-puppet](https://github.com/wazuh/wazuh-puppet)

 To learn more about Wazuh, visit [their website](https://wazuh.com)